Lice Science – Basics

 - Our lice removal services are reimbursed by most insurance.
 Most plans provide reimbursement through health savings accounts (HSA’s).
 Check with your provider to determine whether head lice remediation products and services qualify as covered expenses.

 In closing, the facts about head lice are that it is a frustrating and difficult period for any family.
-Do not panic, follow the steps provided in this guide and everything will work out fine in the end!
+Further, do not panic, follow the steps provided in this guide and everything will work out fine in the end!